Ed-Cupaioli-LLC/john-bauters/_drafts/2021-wrap-up-progress-on-priorities.md

 * _Ashby Interchange:_ The [**Ashby Interchange Project**](https://www.alamedactc.org/programs-projects/highway-improvement/i-80-ashby-avenue-sr-13-interchange-improvements/) project will begin its final design phase this coming year.
 The original rotary-style off-ramps have been removed in favor of a tight diamond design.
 The project will include a new bicycle-pedestrian crossing from Emeryville to the Bay Trail, with a vista park on the marina side of the freeway.
 Construction is estimated to begin in early 2023 after right-of-way entitlements and other legal approvals are completed in 2022, following final design approval.
 * _Alameda CTC:_ As Emeryville’s representative to the [**Alameda County Transportation Commission**](https://www.alamedactc.org/), I was humbled to be elected the Vice Chair of the Commission in January 2020.
 This leadership position is traditionally two, one-year terms.
 I work closely with Commission Chair and Mayor of San Leandro, Pauline Cutter, as well as the 20 other representatives to the Commission in guiding the transportation policies, projects, programs and investments for Alameda County.
 I am very proud of the incredible work we do here in Emeryville on Transportation and Public Works, and have special gratitude for our Public Works staff, city manager, and Councilmember Medina who work closely with me in helping make Emeryville a safe, livable, and accessible community for people of all ages, incomes and abilities.

-**_Public Safety_**
+**_Community Safety & Wellness_**

-In March, voters overwhelmingly approved Measure F, the city’s quarter-cent sales tax to support public safety, code enforcement, public works and early child education services.
-The council identified this suite of investments to bolster our public safety, infrastructure safety, and prevention programs.
+In

 * _Emeryville Measure_

-**_Small Business_** _– An important element of livability comes from supporting small, local-serving businesses that give our community character.
+**_Small Business, Economic Development & Finance_** _– An important element of livability comes from supporting small, local-serving businesses that give our community character.
 I would like us to leverage the fees gathered from the development process to help us support and grow small business._

 _2020 Progress on Priority #5_